Lady looking at laptop

 In common with all insolvency processes, an RP seeks to achieve the best possible outcome for creditors.
 However, unlike most formal appointments, the directors remain in control of the business and continue trading through (and beyond) implementation of the RP.

-The use of CVAs has been waning following the -introduction of HMRC’s second preferential status in December 2020.
-This means a CVA can no longer mitigate the often-substantial HMRC debts and with secondary preferential status for all VAT and PAYE arrears.
+The use of CVAs has been waning following the introduction of HMRC’s second preferential status in December 2020.
+This means a CVA can no longer mitigate the often substantial HMRC debts for VAT and PAYE arrears.
 This can leave little or no funds available to critical trading partners to make a CVA or other restructuring commercially viable.

-The RP enables a compromise of preferential creditors, secured lenders or even shareholders table through ‘cross class cram-down.’
+The RP enables a compromise of preferential creditors, secured lenders or even shareholders through ‘cross class cram down.’
 Cross class cram down occurs when the court sanctions a RP, despite one or more classes of creditors not achieving the 75% support required in voting.
-The court must be satisfied that the dissenting class(es) are not worse off than the relevant alterative and it is deemed to be ‘fair’ – a broad term which leaves the decision very much to the judge’s discretion.
+The court must be satisfied that the dissenting class(es) are not worse off than the relevant alternative and it is deemed to be ‘fair’ – a broad term which leaves the decision very much to the judge’s discretion.

 What are the drawbacks?